How to Build a Taxi App like Uber & What’s the Cost?

 Finding a Driver

 Once a customer agrees to the trip details and confirms the requirements, the request is assigned to the nearest available driver.
-In some regions this works differently, as the request is floated to all drivers until one of them accepts it.
+It works differently in some regions, as the request is floated to all drivers until one of them accepts it.
 Either way, the objective is to connect the passenger to a driver.
 While the app finds a nearby driver, it’s important to keep the customer engaged and show a live map of the nearby taxis so they know what’s going on.

 Confirming the Trip